briansimoni/stereodose/README.md

 Once you have the variables set:
 ```
+# terminal 1
+cd app/views/
+npm install && npm run build
+# terminal 2
 docker-compose up
-# new terminal
+# terminal 1
-cd app/views/
-npm install
 npm start
 ```
 and you're all set to start writing code.
+You only have to run `npm run build` on the first setup.

 It's running a proxy server that comes bundled with React.
 This enables hot reloading among other nice things.
 It listens on port 3000 and proxies requests to the golang server on port 4000.